Gwayaboy/DatabaseTesting/README.md

         EXEC tSQLt.Run '[RptContactTypes]'
         ```

-        e) We should bewriting additional tests  to check additional all scenarios such as no data in interaction table.
+        e) We should be writing additional tests, within  ```RptContactTypes``` TestClass, to check all scenarios such as no data in the ```Interaction``` table
-        For brievity we won't write these additional tests within  ```RptContactTypes``` TestClass, but we can expect the Assemble section of these tests to be following the same common steps:
+        For brievity we won't write them, but we can expect the Assemble section of these tests to be following the same common steps:
           - Create Fake InteractionType & Interaction Tables
           - Create Expected data table structure

-        **Conveniently tSQLt supports a set up routine that will be run before each test within the a Testclass**
+        **Conveniently tSQLt supports a set up routine that will be run before each test within a Testclass**

-        the setup stored procedure encourages us to refactor our tests to increase readibility and allowing test to focus on relevant arrange.
+        the setup stored procedure encourages us to refactor our tests to increase readibility and allowing test to focus on relevant elements in the arrange section.

         In our case the SetUp stored procedure will look as below: